Nervosys/Botnix/botnix/doc/manual/development/sources.chapter.md

 # Getting the Sources {#sec-getting-sources}

-By default, Botnix's `nixos-rebuild` command uses the Botnix and Nixpkgs sources provided by the `nixos` channel (kept in `/nix/var/nix/profiles/per-user/root/channels/nixos`).
+By default, Botnix's `nixos-rebuild` command uses the Botnix and Botpkgs sources provided by the `nixos` channel (kept in `/nix/var/nix/profiles/per-user/root/channels/nixos`).
 To modify Botnix, however, you should check out the latest sources from Git.
 This is as